 - A pregnant woman may potentially pass HIV on to her baby

-Common Symptoms in Both Men and Women
+Treating HIV Symptoms in Women

 In general, the HIV infection follows a similar pattern in men and women.
 These often show in three stages:

-- Acute illness: This may or may not occur.
+- Acute illness.
+This may or may not occur.
 If it does, it will usually occur soon after exposure to the infection.

-- Asymptomatic period: This is a significantly longer phase.
+- Asymptomatic period.
+This is a significantly longer phase.
 Like the name says, HIV carriers will not experience any symptoms.
 This period of time can last ten years or more.

-- Advanced infection: In this late phase of infection, carriers will experience a highly weakened immune system.
+- Advanced infection.
+In this late phase of infection, carriers will experience a highly weakened immune system.
 This is the stage that makes you susceptible to a number of other illnesses that are tougher for HIV to combat.